chrischang5/Sudoku-Explorer/README.md

   git clone https://github.com/chrischang5/Sudoku-Solver-GUI.git
 ```
 2. Using a File Explorer, navigate to the chosen directory.
 There you will find a newly created folder called "Sudoku-Solver-GUI".
 3. If you included context menu options in the IntelliJ IDEA installation process, right click "Sudoku-Solver-GUI" and choose to open the folder using IntelliJ IDEA.
-Now this is runnable
+Now this is runnable.
 - If there was no option to open using IntelliJ IDEA, run IntelliJ IDEA.
 - Select File > Open, navigate to the "Sudoku-Solver-GUI" folder and select it.